QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 Reader's Guide
 ===================

-This lecture ------------
+This lecture has two purposes

+First, we describe how **Markov jump linear quadratic dynamic programming**, a powerful extension of the method described in :doc:`LQ dynamic programming <lqcontrol>`

+Second, we describe how the method can be used to extend the :cite:`Barro1979` model of optimal tax-smoothing and government debt in a particular direction

+This lecture has two sequels that offer further extensions of the Barro model

   1. :doc:`How to Pay for a War: Part 2 <tax_smoothing_2>`

   2. :doc:`How to Pay for a War: Part 3 <tax_smoothing_3>`

-  3. :doc:` < >`

-  4. :doc:` < >`

 An Application of Markov Jump Linear Quadratic Dynamic Programming
 ==================================================================

-This lecture constructs generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing
+This lecture and the two subsequent ones, namely,:doc:`How to Pay for a War: Part 2 <tax_smoothing_2>` and :doc:`How to Pay for a War: Part 3 <tax_smoothing_3>`, construct generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing

 Our generalizations are adaptations of extensions of his 1979 model suggested by Barro (1999 :cite:`barro1999determinants`, 2003 :cite:`barro2003religion`)

-Barro’s original 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes
+Barro’s original 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to minimize an intertemporal measure of distortions caused by taxes

 Technical tractability induced Barro to assume that